ChrisCrooss/WeatherGuard/README.md

 # 🌦️ WeatherGuard
 WeatherGuard is a multilingual, weather-aware safety companion designed for outdoor workers.
-By combining real-time weather data, job-specific health risk analysis, and AI-generated safety advice, WeatherGuard aims to reduce weather-related risks and promote informed decision-making in the field.
+By combining real-time weather data, job-specific health risk analysis, and AI-generated safety advices, WeatherGuard aims to reduce weather-related risks and foster informed decision-making in the field.
 # Problem Statement
-Outdoor workers face unpredictable and often dangerous weather conditions.
+Outdoor workers face unknowed and often dangerous weather conditions.
 Whether it's extreme heat, cold, wind, or rain, these environments pose serious health risks—particularly for workers in construction, agriculture, delivery, and gardening.
 Many lack access to real-time, localized guidance tailored to their job and climate.
+Also the unaware of what they should do in each weather.
 # Our Solution
 WeatherGuard combines:

 Real-time weather data (via OpenWeatherMap)

-AI-driven safety advice (via OpenAI GPT-4o)
+In process AI-driven safety advice (via OpenAI GPT-4o)

 Job-specific risk assessments and safety checklists